JCP1 - A Java based DIY automaton!

 Google Sketchup is a really nice application indeed!
 I used this to create the whole design for the robot with precise measurements.
 It really is a brilliant design tool.
 And its totally free too!
 What more can you ask? :) - Well, I wanted the design to have some flexibility with what I choose to add to it at a later stage, so I have tried to make room for some interesting features for the future.

 The image to the left shows the first design with 4 layers including the top (which will be covered).
 The main idea with this design was to have enough levels to add features to the robot at a later stage.
 The more layers the easier to attach something since you can use both the top and the bottom of each layer.
-I also wanted the robot to have an arc behind it so that it would look nicer when I add the 0.5mm think aluminium sheets to cover it.
+I also wanted the robot to have an arced back so that it would look nicer when I add the 0.5mm think aluminium sheets to cover it.
 The original rendering I made way back shows this and I think it looks great.
 I also had to create a sub-layer at the bottom to have the wheels a bit higher since there is no way I can mount the Devantech motors without either having 2cm clearance or 8cm when I really wanted around 4cm which is the height of my caster wheel as well.
 The advantage of this solution is that I can adjust it if I want bigger wheels or some height adjustment.
 The extra layer is also a great place to put the motor controller.
 The lower layer also shows a grey box behind the battery which is the charger.
 I will only have this here if I can make the robot plug the charger cord into a normal wall socket sometime in the future.

 The layer above have the mini-itx board, and the one above that has the disk, compass and servo controller.
 The compass will most probably be moved about to find a spot with the least electromagnetic disturbance.
 Essentially as far away from motors and servos as possible.
 The robots head is just a quick mockup as I still have to figure out which parts to get for the tilt/shift and how to attach it all in a frame so I can cover it up with aluminium as well.